Irreversible dynamics on Poisson manifolds: Introduction

 A key challenge in the metriplectic and GENERIC approaches is to formulate an explicit symmetric structure that encodes irreversibility while preserving energy.
+Recently, in \cite{goreac2025generating}, irreversible dynamics is constructed based a geometric structure that assigns a dissipating vector field to an arbitrary Hamiltonian function and an arbitrary entropy function so that the resulting flow automatically satisfies the laws of thermodynamics.
 In this work, we provide an explicit construction of such a symmetric structure on Poisson manifolds---under certain conditions---that satisfies the axioms of irreversible mechanics based solely on the Poisson structure that underlies the reversible part.
 Notably, our construction does not rely on any additional Riemannian structure, the symmetric structure can be constructed exclusively from Poisson geometric notions.

-\paragraph{Main result.} Our main result can be stated as follows: Given a Poisson manifold $(M,\{\,\cdot\,,\,\cdot\,\})$ with a degenerate Poisson structure $\pi$ that has at least one Casimir (also called distinguished function), if the second Lichnerowicz-Poisson cohomology $H^2_\pi(M)$ group is nontrivial, then $M$ admits irreversible dynamics that satisfy the axioms of metriplectic mechanics and GENERIC.
+\paragraph{Main result.} Our main result can be stated as follows: Given a Poisson manifold $(M,\{\,\cdot\,,\,\cdot\,\})$ with a degenerate Poisson structure $\pi$ that has at least one Casimir, if the second Lichnerowicz-Poisson cohomology $H^2_\pi(M)$ group is nontrivial, then $M$ admits irreversible dynamics that satisfy the axioms of metriplectic mechanics and GENERIC.

 There has to be at least one Casimir, since the functionally independent Casimirs are entropies in the metriplectic and GENERIC theories.
 The nontriviality of the second Lichnerowicz–Poisson cohomology guarantees the existence of topologically nontrivial deformations of the Poisson bracket.
 In particular, this implies that the Casimir foliation associated with the original Poisson structure can be altered by such a deformation.
 Consequently, a function that was a Casimir for the original Poisson bracket may no longer be a Casimir for the deformed bracket.
 Using this fact, one can explicitly construct a dissipative structure from the tensor product of the 2-cocycle responsible for the deformation.
 This structure encodes irreversible dynamics consistent with the underlying geometric framework.
 In other words, we can guarantee energy preservation, while increasing (or decreasing, depending on convention) the entropy, in agreement with the second law of thermodynamics.